Payment Fees

 PayPal and Stripe Fee Pass-Through, Explained

-Payment fees rarely look dangerous on one transaction, but once they repeat across dozens of sales or retainers, they quietly erode the amount you keep.
-The real decision is not whether fees exist, but how explicitly you handle them.
+A payment fee does not look like much on one transaction.
+But once it repeats across dozens of sales or retainers, it quietly eats into the amount you keep.
+The real question is not whether fees exist — it is how openly you handle them.

 Updated March 2026